hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 The `composer archive create` command has created a file called `my-network.bna` in the `dist` folder.

 Next, in a browser, navigate to the online Bluemix Composer Playground <a href="https://composer-playground.mybluemix.net" target="blank">http://<span></span>composer-playground.mybluemix.net</a> and import the newly-generated BNA file into the Playground using the "Import/Replace" button at the bottom left of the screen.
-Locate the `dist/my-network.bna` file under your 'my-network' folder and upload it, then press the "Deploy" button.
-Confirm to replace the current sample definition in Playground.
+Locate the `dist/my-network.bna` file under your 'my-network' folder and upload it.
+This automatically deploys the new business network.

 <video autoplay "autoplay=autoplay" style="display:block; width:100%; height:auto;" loop="loop">
 <source src="{{ site.baseurl }}/assets/img/tutorials/developer/import_replace.mp4" type="video/mp4" />